 The National Company "Nuclearelectrica" SA (Societatea Nationala Nuclearelectrica SA, further referred to in this report as SNN) is the owner and operator of Cernavoda NPP.
 The company includes two subsidiaries, no legal persons, one for nuclear power production (Cernavoda NPP) and one for nuclear fuel production (Nuclear Fuel Plant - FCN Pitesti), respectively.
-SNN is a government owned company, subordinated to the Ministry of Economy, Commerce and Business Environment.
+SNN is a government owned company, subordinated to the Ministry of Economy.

-The Autonomous Company for Nuclear Activities (RAAN) is also a government owned company, responsible for heavy water production and nuclear research and engineering.
-RAAN is subordinated to the Ministry of Economy, Commerce and Business Environment, and includes three subsidiaries, no legal persons:
+The Autonomous Company for Nuclear Activities (RAAN) is also a government owned company, responsible for heavy water production.
+RAAN is subordinated to the Ministry of Economy.
+It manages the Heavy Water Plant (ROMAG - Drobeta).

-- Heavy Water Plant (ROMAG Drobeta) - Institute for Nuclear Research (ICN Pitesti) - Centre for Nuclear Projects Engineering (SITON Bucharest)
+There are two national research and engineering institutes in the nuclear field - the Institute for Nuclear Research (ICN - Pitesti), which operates a TRIGA research reactor, and the Centre for Nuclear Projects Engineering (SITON - Bucharest).

-The National Company for Uranium (CNU), also government owned and subordinated to the Ministry of Economy, Commerce and Business Environment, is responsible for the administration of the national uranium mineral resources and performs geological research and exploitation activities for uranium ores, ores processing and concentrates refining, their transport and marketing.
-CNU is the supplier of sinterisable UO2 power for the nuclear fuel manufacturer (FCN Pitesti).
+The National Company for Uranium (CNU), also government owned and subordinated to the Ministry of Economy, is responsible for the administration of the national uranium mineral resources and performs geological research and exploitation activities for uranium ores, ores processing and concentrates refining, their transport and marketing.
+CNU is the supplier of sinterisable $UO_2$ power for the nuclear fuel manufacturer (FCN Pitesti).